Bivariate Distributions Pdf

 Coin flips[edit]

-Consider the flip of two fair coins; let A{displaystyle A} and B{displaystyle B} be discrete random variables associated with the outcomes of the first and second coin flips respectively.
+Consider the flip of two fair coins; let and be discrete random variables associated with the outcomes of the first and second coin flips respectively.
 Each coin flip is a Bernoulli trial and has a Bernoulli distribution.
 If a coin displays 'heads' then the associated random variable takes the value 1, and it takes the value 0 otherwise.
 The probability of each of these outcomes is 1/2, so the marginal (unconditional) density functions are

 Since each outcome is equally likely the joint probability density function becomes